 Mean arithmetic returns: This is the standard one-period Markowitz model.

 Mean geometric returns: A Compound Annual Growth Rate (CAGR) model which aims to maximize capital growth over the longer term.
 (Portfolio Optimizer Pro-edition only).

 Both models have their strengths and weaknesses.
 An explanatory spreadsheet which provides additional information and compares and contrasts efficient frontiers produced by both models is available for download.

 Minimum and maximum weights can be specified for each asset, including negative weights if short positions are permitted.

 Minimum and maximum weight constraints can be specified by asset group, or by factor, as well as by asset.
-So, for example, you could specify that no more than 15% of a portfolio should be in technology stocks, or the beta of each optimized portfolio must be between 0.9 and 1.1.
+So, for example, you could specify that no more than 15% of a portfolio should be in technology stocks, or the beta of each optimized portfolio must be between 0.9 and 1.1 ("factor exposure targeting").

 An optimal portfolio -- the portfolio which will provide the maximum return for the lowest unit of risk -- is then estimated by maximizing the Sharpe ratio.
 A minimum variance portfolio and, with the Pro-edition, the portfolio which maximizes the geometric mean portfolio return are also produced.